 We then have studied the impact of an occasionally binding ZLB constraint on the relationship between wage flexibility and the welfare costs of recurrent fluctuations.
 Several findings have emerged from our analysis.
-Firstly, and perhaps not surprisingly, the presence of the ZLB increases welfare losses for any calibration of nominal rigidities and/or policy regime.
-Secondly, the main finding in Galí (2013), namely, that under a (realistic) Taylor rule an increase in wage flexibility is welfare reducing, is robust to the presence of the ZLB constraint.
-Furthermore, we show that the ZLB constraint generally amplifies the adverse effects of greater wage flexibility on welfare.
-Thirdly, when demand shocks are the driving force, an increase in wage flexibility is associated with larger welfare losses even when the central bank follows an optimal monetary policy.
+First, and perhaps not surprisingly, the presence of the ZLB increases welfare losses for any calibration of nominal rigidities and/or policy regime.
+Second, the main finding in Galí (2013), namely that under a (realistic) Taylor rule an increase in wage flexibility is welfare reducing, is robust to the presence of the ZLB constraint.
+Furthermore, we show that the ZLB constraint generally amplifies the adverse effects of greater wage flexibility is associated with larger welfare losses even when the central bank follows an optimal monetary policy.
 This is not true however for technology shocks.
-Finally, we have shown that under a Taylor rule and conditional on either demand or technology shocks, the introduction of the ZLB constraint (i) amplifies the increase in welfare losses from a (local) simultaneous reduction in both price and wage rigidities and (ii) increases the range of those rigidities for which welfare losses are decreasing in the degree of nominal rigidities, relative to the case without a ZLB constraint.
+Finally, we have shown that under a Taylor rule and conditional on either demand or technology shocks, the introduction of the ZLB constraint: (i) amplifies the increase in welfare losses from a (local) simultaneous reduction in both price and wage rigidities; and (ii) increases the range of those rigidities for which welfare losses are decreasing in the degree of nominal rigidities, relative to the case without a ZLB constraint.

-To summarize: through the lens of the New Keynesian model the case for greater wage flexibility appears to be weaker than commonly held, and it is only weakened further by the introduction of an explicit ZLB constraint on the nominal interest rate.
+In summary, through the lens of the New Keynesian model the case for greater wage flexibility appears to be weaker than commonly held, and it is only weakened further by the introduction of an explicit ZLB constraint on the nominal interest rate.